Management | Research | Working effectively

 - The first group session focuses on diagnosing the present state of your project, on identifying personal challenges related to your productivity and on how you deal with success and failure;

-- The second group session is aimed at solving a current and relevant problem in your project by using the principles of Design Thinking, combining divergent and convergent thinking;
+- The second group session helps you in solving a current and relevant problem in your project by using the principles of Design Thinking, combining divergent and convergent thinking;

-- The third group session is aimed at next-level stakeholder management.
+- The third group session addresses next-level stakeholder management.
 We discuss Group Model Building as a problem-solving method, evaluate and map how well you (need to) know your stakeholders, and we apply persuasive communication techniques to get your stakeholders on board with your ideas;

 - The fourth session is an intervision session in which we apply a structured method of group consultation to a current issue you are facing in your project.
 The technique of intervision contributes to your professional development as well.